aw/fiveforths/logs/_posts/2023-01-06-devlog-35-compiling-words-pt2.md

 ### Closing thoughts

 This is super exciting!
-I can actually say that I have the first fully functional extremely minimal RISC-V Forth written for the 32-bit Longan Nano (yes, I know about _Mecrisp Quintus_).
-There are still a few features to add, but I'll focus on optimizations first, code cleanup and comments, and maybe getting some examples and a `README` up for others to use this.
+There are still a few minor bugs to fix and features to add, but I'll focus on bugs/optimizations first, code cleanup and comments, and maybe getting some examples and a `README` up for others to use this.